21 incredible Australian caves

 8. Cutta Cutta Caves Nature Park, near Katherine

 Delve into glorious limestone caves and unmask abundant stalagmites and stalactites while keeping watch for bats and harmless brown tree snakes that call this area home.
-This is the Northern Territory’s only publically accessible tropical limestone cave and is easily explored when staying at BIG4 Katherine Holiday Park.
+This is the Northern Territory’s only publically accessible tropical limestone cave.

 9. Capricorn Caves, near Rockhampton